 'I like Hitler': Kanye doubles down in wild Infowars stream

-Los Angeles (AFP) – Kanye West sparked outrage on Thursday by declaring his "love" of Nazis and admiration for Adolf Hitler himself during a rambling, hours-long livestream with conspiracy theorist Alex Jones.
+Los Angeles (AFP) – Kanye West declared his "love" of Nazis and admiration for Adolf Hitler on Thursday, sparking outrage as another commercial partner announced it was splitting from the troubled superstar.

-In the extraordinary appearance on Jones' Infowars, West -- now known as Ye -- wore a black mask completely covering his face, as he ranted about sin, pornography and the devil.
+In an extraordinary hours-long appearance on Infowars, the show fronted by conspiracy theorist Alex Jones, West -- now known as Ye -- wore a black mask completely covering his face, as he ranted about sin, pornography and the devil.

 Even though West hid his face -- the mask had neither eye nor mouth slits -- there seemed no doubt it was him.
 Jones addressed him as West as they spoke, Infowars billed the interview as being with West, and at one point Jones took West's cellphone and posted a tweet on his account that appeared in real time.

-West, who has said he is running for US president in 2024, has spoken openly about his struggles with mental illness, but his erratic behavior has continued to raise concerns.
+West, who has hinted he is running for US president in 2024, has spoken openly about his struggles with mental illness, but his erratic behavior has continued to raise concerns.

-The rapper-businessman has seen his commercial relationships crumble after a series of anti-Semitic comments.
+The rapper-businessman has seen his commercial relationships crumble after a series of anti-Semitic comments, as the one-time titan of fashion and music appears to have entered a disturbing spiral.

-But in his lengthy appearance on the Infowars livestream, West was unrepentant, drawing shocked laughter and even disagreement from far-right host Jones.
+In his lengthy appearance on the Infowars livestream, West opened the throttle, drawing shocked laughter and even disagreement from far-right host Jones.

 "I see good things about Hitler also," he told Jones.